Higher Certificate in Hospitality Management (Spa Operations)

 Registered by the South African Qualifications Authority ID No 88062, National Qualifications Framework Level 5.

-Graduates receive the IHS Higher Certificate in Hospitality Management with an AHLEI certificate for each subject completed, as well as the Specialisation Certificate in Spa Operations Management.
+Graduates receive the IHS Higher Certificate in Hospitality Management with an AHLEI award for each module completed, as well as for Spa Operations.

 National Senior Certificate (NSC) with admission to study a Higher Certificate or equivalent.